Blooym/xlm/README.md

 ## Setup

-Auto installers for the steam compatibility tool part of XLM are provided for the `Steam Deck`, `Flatpak` and `Native` versions of Steam.
+Auto installers for the steam compatibility tool part of XLM are provided for the `Steam Deck`, `Flatpak`, `Snap` and `Native` versions of Steam.
 For any other use-case you will need to manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest).

 ### Installers